 Photo by Lucy Hewett

-The Ancient Americas: Step inside an 800-year-old pueblo and view a collection of hand-carved tools used by ice age hunters.
+The Ancient Americas: Step inside an 800-year-old pueblo and view a collection of hand-carved tools used by ice-age hunters.
 This exhibit offers a glimpse of life for the indigenous peoples of the Americas, including the Aztec and Inca empires.

-Underground Adventure: Shrink to less than an inch tall to see and feel what it’s to be a bug.
+Underground Adventure: Shrink to less than an inch tall to see and feel what it’s like to be a bug.
 Meet a bunch of creepy creatures that live in the dirt, and learn why they’re so important to our ecosystem.

 3D Theater: Watch the Field’s exhibitions come to life in Chicago’s first entirely digital 3D theater.

-Abbot Hall of Conservation’s Restoring Earth: Follow museum scientists as they study the diversity of life and team up to protect living treasures from Chicago, South America, the Pacific coral reefs and beyond.
+Abbot Hall of Conservation’s Restoring Earth: Follow museum scientists as they study the diversity of life and team up to protect living treasures from Chicago, South America, the Pacific coral reefs, and beyond.

 Crown Family PlayLab: Made for little explorers, this immersive kid-friendly environment has six themed play areas bursting with real artifacts and specimens.
 Dig up dinosaur bones, grind corn in a Pueblo, or try instruments from around the world.